 If you've heard a lot about laser cutting machines but are scared they may be difficult to use, read this to learn how they work and how to use them.

 A laser cutting machine works through a concentrated laser beam, which transforms energy into heat.
+The laser generator and laser resonator are responsible for producing a consistent light source, which is then focused into a concentrated beam.
 The concentrated laser narrows into a straight line and cuts through materials precisely and accurately.

 By moving the laser in different positions, the machine creates different shapes and cuts to form the desired design.

 There are three major types of laser cutting machines.
-They include C02 laser, Fiber, and Diode laser cutting machines.
+They include CO2 laser, fiber laser cutters, and diode laser cutting machines.
+Fiber laser cutters use fiber optics to deliver a high powered laser beam, utilizing light amplification for efficient and precise metal cutting.
 The different types of machines may have distinct ways of operating.

 Materials You Need When Laser Cutting